 I’ve also changed the number of posts showing on the blog page, at one point going as high as 16.

 So how did that create 404 errors?

-If I have 20 posts on the site, with the front page set to show 5 posts per page, I’ll have 4 pages of posts if you keep clicking the ‘Previous entries’ link at the bottom of the page.
+If I have 20 posts on the site, with the blog page set to show 5 posts per page, I’ll have 4 pages of posts if you keep clicking the ‘Previous entries’ link at the bottom of the page.